AbhijnanGogoi/AbhijnanGogoi/README.md

 ✨ I have been learning to code since 2018.

-✨ As of May 2023, my skills are C (only basics), JS (only basics), HTML, CSS.
+✨ As of December 2024, my skills are C, Python, JavaScript, HTML, CSS.

-✨ My interests are Astronomy, Computer Science, Engineering, Biotechnology, Physics.
+✨ My interests are Astrophysics, Physics, Mathematics, Electronics, Scientific computing and Nano-biotechnology.

-✨ Currently I am a high school student.
+✨ Currently I am doing my integrated MSc at NISER Bhubaneswar.

-✨ You can reach me out at abhijnansaraswat@gmail.com

-   Ps: I rarely check my email so I might not be able to respond...

-More info about me at bit.ly/AbhijnanGogoi